What is Interface Testing? Definition, Types, Strategy, Tools – DevstringxVishnu Yash Tripathi

 It is essential to understand the application before creating Interface tests.
 Here we try to find answers to questions like what is the purpose of the interface?
 What is the workflow of the system or application?
 What is the function and feature of the interface?

-To define all such answers will help you to understand the requirement, find out tricky points of the application and then create the test cases accordingly.
-If QA’s miss this, and later on this leads to confusion about the requirement or incorrect testing.
+Defining all such answers will help you to understand the requirement, find out tricky points of the application and then create the test cases accordingly.
+If QAs miss this, later on, this leads to confusion about the requirement or incorrect testing.

 2) Expected Output: